alyssaong1/botframework-smalltalk/README.md

 # Small Talk Module for the Microsoft Bot Framework #

+**Now supports the npm Natural package.**

 Ever had the problem of needing to handle countless types of conversational chatter (e.g. "hello", "good afternoon", "goodbye", "you're terrible", "what's up")?
-This is an easy to use, plug-n-play small talk module, using QnA maker and combinable with LUIS.
+This is an easy to use, plug-n-play small talk module, using QnA maker or the open source Natural npm package.
+This module is also combinable with LUIS.

-*Note: This is a port over from API.AI's small talk module.
+*Note: This is a port over from API.AI/Dialogflow's small talk module.
 It uses the same intents and scripted replies.*

 I have used QnA maker because 1.
 It is cost effective, and 2.
 Creating an intent for each type of smalltalk is not scalable in the long run.
 I understand that QnA maker is traditionally used for knowledge base scenarios, but hey if it works then why not.